mc6415/TekkenNotes/docs/leo.md

 ---
+layout: doc
 title: Leo Notes
 editLink: true
-aside: 'left'
+aside: 'right'
 outline: [2,4]
 ---
 # Leo

 ## Gameplan

 Leo is a good all-rounder with some strong fundamental tools.
 Their primary focuses are wall pressure through mixups involving tools like `db+4` and utilising their `KNK` stance as well as whiff punishing using tools like `df+2`

 Leo has very strong wall damage and amazing carry to get there easily.

 Leo has very good block and while standing punishment tools with a decent `1` jab and `ws4` which is a safe on block `i11` mid with a heat engager follow up in `ws4,1+2`

 They do however have a fairly poor counter hit game and low game outside of very close range

 Another weakness is they are quite linear with poor tracking on a lot of their good moves which leaves them susceptible to being side stepped or walked

 ## Poke Game

 Fast and safe moves

 | Move    | Importance  | Block | Hit  | CH    | Notes          |